 It’s a sour economy and the unemployment rate is still uncomfortably high.
 Does this mean your job choice should be any job that’s offered to you?
 Not so fast.
-If you have been out of work for a while, you might be feeling a little desperate to fill that empty space on your otherwise great resume.
+If you have been out of work for a while, you might be feeling a little desperate.
 However, the unlikely career advice might be not taking a job.
 Even rough times require you to think strategically about the future.

 • You don’t think you will stay there long.
-If you are not so enthusiastic about the job choice and you know you will continue your job search, leaving the moment something better comes along, don’t take the job.
+If you are so enthusiastic about this job choice that you know you will continue your job search and leave the moment something better comes along, don’t take the job.
 Sure, the salary will be nice, but the headache of having to deceive and manipulate the good people who hired you might wear you down.
 Not to mention, it’s bad karma.

 • The commute is prohibitive.
 I keep hearing on the news that gas prices will rise to about $4.00 per gallon this spring.
 This does not bother me because I work from home and walk everywhere I can.
 However, if an employment offer involves a one hour commute each way every day on a congested highway where anything can happen, you might want to think twice about that job choice.